noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - focus on matching your data model to dynamodb best practices
     - small item size may mean many tables to help control throughput costs
     - in general avoid large items, and large item attributes at all costs, no matter how much decomposition is required
+- design for uniform workloads
+  - its all about choosing the correct partition key, which controls how data is distributed across partitions
+  - the total throughput provisioned for a table is dividied equally across partitions
+    - thus if your only R/W to a single partition, the throughput allocated to remaining partitions are unused
+    - to accomodate the weird constraints applied to your data model by dynamodb
+      - add a random number / calculated value to each partition key when writing data
+  - hot and cold data

 ### anti patterns